tracking off

 GET /ffm/

-This endpoint returns the functional flow metrics.
-Functional Flow metric predictions are currently in draft form and have not yet been peer reviewed.
-We will update this site with a link to documentation when peer review has been completed.
+This endpoint returns the functional flow metrics for unimpaired or natural conditions (Grantham et al., 2022).
 The estimates of natural functional flow metrics are from a statewide model or observed values from regional reference gauges.
 Given the diversity of landscapes and stream conditions in California, the accuracy of metric estimates is expected to vary based on the physical setting of individual streams.
 Users should consider local circumstances when interpreting the data and refer to the California Environmental Flows Framework (ceff.ucdavis.edu) for additional guidance.
 The CSV header line for this endpoint is:

 comid,ffm,wyt,p10,p25,p50,p75,p90,unit,source,gage_id,observed_years,observed_year_start,observed_year_end,alteration